psdcode/museum-guide/README.md

-# MuseumGuide App
+# Museum Map Guide: Japan

 ## General Overview

-An interactive single-page Google Maps based guide to museums in major cities from around the world.
+An interactive single-page Google Maps based app guide to museums in major cities in Japan.
+Offers both a curated selection of ten museum locations for the three largest cities (Tokyo, Yokohama, Osaka), as well as a live search feature.
 Detailed information for each location is provided via Yelp's business directory.

-This app is an expanded version of my [final project](https://github.com/psdcode/fend-neighborhood-map) for Udacity's Front-End Web Developer Nanodegree.
+This project is an expanded version of my [final project](https://github.com/psdcode/fend-neighborhood-map) for Udacity's Front-End Web Developer Nanodegree.

+## Access & Usage

+The map may be accessed at ....github.io

 ## Local Viewing & Build Instructions